BigBrassBand/jira-git-workflow-hooks/README.md

   **Applying**

-  Rename script in on-commit.js script and put in scripts folder.
+  Rename this script to the "on-commit.js" and put it in the "scripts" folder.

 * [**time script**](http://github.com/BigBrassBand/jira-git-workflow-hooks/blob/master/scripts/smartcommit/time.js)